 3. Preparing The Warehouse

-It is imperative that businesses prepare their warehouses when upgrading their supply chain for same-day delivery.
-Implementing a more effective warehouse management system (WMS) is absolutely essential.
+Businesses must prepare their warehouses when upgrading their supply chain for same-day delivery.
+Implementing a more effective warehouse management system (WMS) is essential.
 Many companies look to a short-interval waving WMS, as this technology is very useful for enabling managers to better coordinate a warehouse.

 Short-interval waving assigns batches of orders into small intervals called “waves.”
 These simulate a day’s workflow, based on order characteristics, the order departure plan, labor, and equipment constraints.
 Only when a satisfactory plan is created will the WMS accept it, then release waves throughout the day.
 This technology enables managers to coordinate the activities needed to achieve same-day delivery of a large number of items.